AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 ### Codespaces

 - I had issues making the 16 gb machine work, that's why it uses the 32 gb machine.
-If you can make the 16 gb machine work, make a PR
+If you can make the 16 gb machine work, please open an issue

 ## VSCode users